BawdyAnarchist/quBSD/Future_Development.md

+I'm realizing now that almost all of the connection scripts for netjails actually belongs as a startup script inside of the net-jails themselves, probably to be run pre pf and networking.
+This is more properly correct for how my system is designed.

+There's probably a good case to be made to externalize the fstab from the jails entirely, probably to the top level /zusr/$jail level itself

+There's also another good case to be made for a minimal /etc/jail.conf file, and using jail.conf.d/$jail, an individual file for each jail.
+In fact, maybe I shouldnt touch their jail.conf at all.

 When back on normal setup, fix the i3gen.conf to match QubesTricks

 ALL file names should ALWAYS be variables defined in get_global_variables